-Resolution 772 (WRC-19) invites the ITU-R to study the spectrum needs for stations on board sub-orbital vehicles, any appropriate modification to the Radio Regulations, excluding any new allocations or changes to the existing allocations in RR Article 5, and to identify whether there is a need for access to additional spectrum that should be addressed after WRC-23 by a future competent conference.
-Resolution 772 (WRC-19) also invites the ITU-R to define the relevant technical characteristics and protection criteria for the studies to be undertaken, to conduct sharing and compatibility studies with incumbent services that are allocated on a primary basis in the same and adjacent frequency bands in order to avoid harmful interference to other radiocommunication services and to existing applications of the same service in which stations on board sub-orbital vehicles operate, having regard to the sub-orbital application scenarios.

-Studies have been carried out in Report ITU-R M.2477 showing current space launches require large areas of international and national airspace that are made unavailable during the launch and re-entry window.
-This results in airspace disruptions, extra travel time, re-routing flight paths, additional aircraft fuel consumption, etc. Studies in Report ITU-R M.2477 also show the feasibility of using the current aircraft avionics systems onboard suborbital vehicles, to facilitate the safe integration of suborbital vehicles into the same airspace as conventional aircraft during their transition to and from space in order to minimize the airspace disruption.
-Report ITU-R M.2477 also identified several existing radiocommunications services that can be used by stations onboard suborbital vehicles but may not necessarily be limited to: a) AM(R)S for VHF voice and data communications and ADS-B; b) RNSS for navigation with GNSS systems in 1 164-1 215 MHz and 1 559-1 610 MHz; MSS for voice and data communications; and MS and MSS for TT&C applications.
+Studies found in Report ITU-R M.2477 show that suborbital vehicle operations require making unavailable large areas of international and national airspace during their transition to and from space.
+This results in airspace disruptions, extra travel time, re-routing flight paths, additional aircraft fuel consumption, etc. The studies also show the feasibility of using the current aircraft avionics systems onboard suborbital vehicles, to facilitate the safe integration of suborbital vehicles into the same airspace as conventional aircraft during their transition to and from space in order to minimize the airspace disruption.
+The report also identified several existing radiocommunications services that can be used by stations onboard suborbital vehicles but may not necessarily be limited to: a) AM(R)S for VHF voice and data communications and ADS-B; b) RNSS for navigation with GNSS systems in 1 164-1 215 MHz and 1 559-1 610 MHz; MSS for voice and data communications; and MS and MSS for TT&C applications.
+The use of existing aircraft avionics systems by suborbital vehicles can be supported by the existing Article 5 RR provisions without modification.

-[Editor’s note: There may be some inconsistencies in the definition of use of MESs on suborbital vehicles and the definition of earth station contained in RR No. 1.63.]

 2/1.6/4 Methods to satisfy the agenda item

 [This section should contain the brief description of the Method or Methods to satisfy the agenda item as per section A2.4 of Annex 2 to Resolution ITU-R 2-8]